 Although our study fills a gap in current intervention programming for children entering kindergarten, this study is not without limitations.
-First, our sample is limited to students in five urban elementary schools from primarily lower income backgrounds.
+First, our sample is limited to children in five urban elementary schools from primarily lower income backgrounds.
 Second, our intervention was flexible and based on family need and priorities.
 Thus, the specific targets of intervention and dosage of intervention varied depending on parents' willingness to engage in follow-up services following the feedback session.
-Third, this study focused on teacher reports of student behavioral and emotional functioning in school settings.
+Third, this study focused on teacher reports of children's emotional and behavior functioning in school settings.
 Although teachers were not completely blind to intervention condition, teachers were not targets of our intervention.
+Fourth, in addition to emotional and behavior functioning, cognitive skills are also important for school readiness at the transition to elementary school (Bierman, Torres, Domitrovich, Welsh, & Gest, 2009).
+However, cognitive skills were not assessed in the present study.

 Findings from this study in the context of these limitations suggest important directions for future research.
 Because of the location and characteristics of elementary schools, future research should investigate the FCU in different geographic areas, such as rural communities where an efficient and family-centered approach is needed (DeLeon, Wakefield, & Hagglund, 2003; Johnson, Showalter, Klein, & Lester, 2014; Semke & Sheridan, 2012).
-In addition, FCU effects in early elementary school on other outcomes, such as those home behavior and parenting strategies, should be investigated.
-Having examined the moderation of pretest emotional and behavior problems, this study has begun to address for whom the FCU may be most effective when it is implemented at kindergarten entry.
+In addition, FCU effects in early elementary school should be examined on other outcomes, such as home behavior, parenting strategies, and cognitive skills.
+Having examined the moderation of pretest emotional and behavior problems and receipt of special services in school, this study has begun to address for whom the FCU may be most effective when it is initiated during kindergarten.
 Future research should examine mechanisms for intervention effects.
-For example, evidence-based parenting practices in the home may strengthen or explain effects of the FCU on children's emotional, behavior, or social problems (Fosco et al., 2012).
+For example, evidencebased parenting practices in the home may strengthen or explain effects of the FCU on children's emotional, behavior, or social problems (Fosco et al., 2012).